Rögnvald Kali Kolsson

 Rögnvald Kali Kolsson (Rǫgnvaldr / Rögnvaldr; Ragnvald Kale Kolsson), also known as Saint Ronald of Orkney (c.
 1100 – 1158), was a Norwegian earl of Orkney who came to be regarded as a Christian saint.
 Two of the Orkney Islands are named after Rögnvald, namely North Ronaldsay and South Ronaldsay.

 Life

 Family and education

 Rögnvald's parents were lendmann Kolr Kalisson and Gunnhildr Erlendsdottir, the sister of Magnus Erlendsson, Earl of Orkney.
 It was through his mother, Gunnhildr, that Rögnvald had a claim on the Orkney earldom.
 Rögnvald Kali Kolsson may have been born in Jæren, Norway., but this seems unlikely, since his family resided in Agder and Jæren is in Rogaland.
-Some researchers think he may have been born in Fjære, a part of Grimstad.
+Some researchers think he may have been born near the medieval Fjære Church, located in the present-day Grimstad Municipality.
 The king's estate at Lista is also believed to be the possible location of both his birthplace and his childhood home.
 Rögnvald's family owned several farms in Agder where the boy could have spent his childhood.